 No. 13 Michigan State opens with 83-67 win over E. Michigan

-The Spartans (1-0) closed the first half with a 26-8 run after trailing the Eagles (0-1) by two points midway through the first half.
+Loyer made a flurry of 3-pointers to help the Spartans (1-0) pull away in the first half following a sluggish start against the Eagles’ zone defense.

+“Our guys did a great job of finding open shooters and I was glad to see a couple go down,” he said.

-Eastern Michigan had three players on the bench, and put just two reserves in the game.
-School spokesman Greg Steiner would only say some student-athletes were unavailable for the game.
+Eastern Michigan (0-1) had three players on the bench, and put just two reserves in the game.
+The team was missing six student-athletes and assistant coach Kevin Mondro.

+“They were out for COVID reasons, contact tracing,” Eagles coach Rob Murphy said.
+“None of the guys tested positive, but we had a manager test positive.”

+“He could’ve cancelled out of this game when he lost those big guys to COVID,'” Izzo said.

-The COVID-19 pandemic delayed the start of the college basketball season by a couple weeks.
-It also affected Michigan State’s preparations because coach Tom Izzo tested positive for the coronavirus earlier this month.
+The pandemic delayed the start of the college basketball season by a couple weeks.
+It also affected Michigan State’s preparations because coach Izzo tested positive for the coronavirus earlier this month.

-Izzo isolated at home for two weeks, dating to his first sign of symptoms, and returned to his on-campus office on Monday.
-The Hall of Fame coach stood apart from a line of his assistant coaches and players during the anthem.
+The Hall of Fame coach isolated at home for two weeks, dating to his first sign of symptoms, and returned to his on-campus office on Monday.

 Izzo, like the rest of the coaches and players on the bench, covered his mouth and nose with a mask.
 Chairs for both teams were set up for social distancing by using two rows and wrapping them along the baseline.